 A Study shows that 60% of consumers start their research on a search engine before visiting a specific website.

 Make an effort to get your website there in terms of content and make it easy for visitors to find the info they’re looking for.
 If you have the budget, you might also consider having an SEO provider take care of the marketing side of things, freeing you up to promote the business in other ways.

 16. No Persuasive Sales Copy

-Behaviour of online shoppers is greatly influenced by the sales copy present on an ecommerce websites, a good ecommerce website has compelling sales copies having powerful titles, captivating product-perks descriptions and convincing calls-to-action.
+The behaviour of online shoppers is greatly influenced by the sales copy present on an ecommerce website, a good ecommerce website has compelling sales copies having powerful titles, captivating product-perks descriptions and convincing calls-to-action.

 17. No Incentives to Encourage Revisit